mejdigammoudi/Finance_Basics_Time_Series/README.md

  - Time Value of Money

  Exercises :
- 1) Python function to calculate the average stock price / the day with the highest stock price / if the stock prices are generally increasing, decreasing, or remaining stable
+ 1) Function to calculate the average stock price / the day with the highest stock price / if the stock prices are generally increasing, decreasing, or remaining stable
- 2) Python function to calculate the volatility (standard deviation) of the stock prices / to calculate the average stock price and highlight days when the stock price is above the average / to forecast the next day’s stock price based on the average increase or decrease of the previous days
+ 2) Function to calculate the volatility (standard deviation) of the stock prices / to calculate the average stock price and highlight days when the stock price is above the average / to forecast the next day’s stock price based on the average increase or decrease of the previous days
 3) Exercises with PV / FV / discounting & compounding
 4) Fetch data of Microsoft / Google / Amazon
 5) Plotting the closing prices of Tesla / Netflix / Facebook